Grima04/Win32droid/README.md

 ----
 ## Known Issues:
 * Software requiring DirectX 9 (and probably also DX10/11) currently crashes / doesn't boot at all.
 A fix for some DX9 applications is to use box86 in interpreter mode, however this will slow down the emulation to a crawl.
+An example would be Unigine Valley (DX9 and DX11 benchmark) which only runs when using interpreter mode.
 * Mesa LLVMpipe seems to have some problems with the Wine D3D wrapper, causing random crashes/freezes (e.g.: Silent Hill 2 crashes after a few seconds to a few minutes max.).
 * Running the Wine Desktop with another resolution than the game's default full screen resolution might cause crashes.
 * Passing resolution arguments to XServer XSDL isn't supported, so setting up a custom resolution profile in XServer XSDL is required before changing the Wine Desktop resolution, otherwise Wine just renders a small window.